 The 3 Most Common Traits Of Toxic People

-These common traits are consistent with toxic people.
-Let's delve into each of these traits in more detail:
+These common traits are consistent with toxic individuals.
+Let's explore each of these traits in more depth:

 1. Negativity: